ignaciofuentes/ignaciofuentes.github.io/_posts/2014-04-07-signalr-kendo.markdown

 With all of this in place we can build our Kendo Grid with real-time communications.

-For this demonstration I will build a Games Grid with two columns (Name, Developer) and full CRUD functionality and real-time reactions in the case of modifications to the data made by other clients.
+For this demonstration I will build a Games Grid with two columns (Name, Developer), full CRUD functionality, and real-time reactions in the case of modifications to the data made by other clients.

 ## Server-side.